zivomri/evidence-training/README.md

 In this step we will configur the missing evidences so the workflow can path the policy validation.

-1. Uncomment the 'Approve release-bundle' step in the build workflow
+1. Uncomment the `Approve release-bundle` step in the build workflow
 2. Add the created release bundle to Xray indexing.
 This will allow Xray to automatically create the SBOM

 ***